 Dual degrees allow graduate or professional students to earn two degrees in related areas of interest in fewer credit hours than if they obtained each degree separately.

-The IUPUI Graduate Office must receive accelerated or dual degree proposals for review at least two (2) weeks prior to the next regularly scheduled Graduate Affairs Committee meeting.
+The IU Graduate School Indianapolis must receive accelerated or dual degree proposals for review at least two (2) weeks prior to the next regularly scheduled Graduate Affairs Committee meeting.
 Please check the meeting schedule.

 Although accelerated degrees and dual degrees use the same New Program Proposal Form as other degrees, not all documentation is required.
 Review the table of Required Documentation for Degree Proposals to know what is required for accelerated and dual degrees, then complete the required sections of the New Program Proposal Form.
 On the Required Documentation for Degree Proposals, both accelerated and dual degrees are considered Degrees: Dual Degrees (both existing).

-There is additional information the IUPUI Graduate Office and the IUPUI Graduate Affairs Committee require that is not included in the proposal.
+There is additional information the IU Graduate School Indianapolis and the IUPUI Graduate Affairs Committee require that is not included in the proposal.
 This information, along with the proposal, is requested via the online GAC Proposal Submission Form.

 Please have the following information ready when submitting the online GAC Proposal Submission Form: